 - Caroline Strobel Fellowship(s)

 The MACC Scholars program rewards students for their excellent performance in their undergraduate studies and on the GMAT exam.
-Qualifying students automatically receive an award package of either a $2,000 fellowship for South Carolina residents, or a $500 fellowship paired with an additional award of $15,090 (for 2015-16 academic year) to cover the difference between in-state and out-of-state program fee rates for South Carolina non-residents.
+Qualifying students automatically receive an award package of $1,500 fellowship for all students and anadditional award of $15,090 (for 2017-18 academic year) to cover the difference between in-state and out-of-state program fee rates for South Carolina non-residents.

 Other Financial Awards

 All students admitted to the MACC program are automatically considered for other financial awards.
-These merit-based awards vary per individual based on student academic performance, community service and extracurricular activities, GMAT scores, and other factors.
+These merit-based awards vary per individual based on student academic performance, GMAT scores, and other factors.
 Awards consist of either fellowship awards (beginning at $250 per semester) or awards to reduce a non-resident's program fee rates to the South Carolina resident rate (beginning at $6,036 per semester).
-The selection process for these awards is ongoing, with availability depending on the number of qualified admitted students and remaining funds to be allocated.
-To maximize your opportunity to receive other financial awards, we encourage you to complete your application as soon as possible.
+The selection process for these awards is evaluate at each application deadline, with availability depending on the number of qualified admitted students and remaining funds to be allocated.
+To maximize your opportunity to receive other financial awards, we encourage you to complete your application as early as possible.

 Graduate Assistant Positions

-Graduate assistant positions consist of either working with faculty as teaching assistants or serving as recitation leaders for principles accounting classes.
-Both positions require working 10 hours per week.
+Graduate assistant positions consist of working with faculty as teaching assistants.
+These positions require working 10 hours per week.
 Graduate assistants receive a per-semester stipend of $2,000 and an award to reduce non-resident program fee rates to the South Carolina resident rate.
 We traditionally award 16 to 24 graduate assistant positions per semester.
 Graduate assistant positions are offered based on student academic performance, community service and extracurricular activities, GMAT scores and other factors.
 The selection process for these positions is ongoing, with availability depending on the number of qualified admitted students.

 Other Resources Available for Financing your MACC